motleytech/mtOnPelican/motleytechnet/content/magicSquare/content.md

 An even easier way to understand the algorithm is to imagine repeating copies of our square in both the x and y directions.
 In that case, the rules become even simpler.

 1. Start at middle of top row and write 1 (all copies of the square also get a 1 in the same place).
 2. Move to the cell towards the top right.
-If cell is occupied, move one cell down instead.
+If top-right cell is occupied, move one cell down instead.
 Write the next number (in the same cell in all copies) and repeat this step.

+Much easier than remembering 5 different steps.

 <div style="position: fixed">